Deploy a Secure Kubernetes Gateway

 -

 The frontend service of the application needs to be externally available.
-Therefore, a HTTPS load balancer is created with origin pool pointing to the frontend service on the EKS cluster.
+Therefore, an HTTPS load balancer is created with origin pool pointing to the frontend service on the EKS cluster.

 -

-The domain of the load balancer is delegated to Distributed Cloud Services in order to manage the domains DNS and TLS certificates.
+The domain of the load balancer is delegated to Distributed Cloud Services to manage the domains DNS and TLS certificates.

 -